russell-n/apcommand/apcommand/accesspoints/atheros.rst

    AtherosChannelChanger -|> BaseClass
    AtherosChannelChanger : __call__(channel, mode)
-   AtherosChannelChanger : validate_channel(channel)

 .. autosummary::
    :toctree: api

    AtherosChannelChanger

-This is a base-class for the Atheros 2.4 GHz and Atheros 5 Ghz channel changers to inherit from.
+This was a base class for 2.4 and 5 ghz channel changers but I realized that the settings should be discovered through the channel that is being passed in so it does not make sense to maintain separate classes.